rhodunda/pfwtfp-dice-thrower-atl-se-010620-gap/README.md

 ## Conclusion

 Now you've completed a basic Ruby program!
-This code will give you room to make modifications, and build out various new methods.
-When writing code, it's generally better to split big methods into lots of smaller ones.
-Here, we have a method the rolls the dice seperately from a method that keeps track of the results.
+You've also seen a critical pattern in writing code: build a thing that does a single operation (roll a die) and combine that single-operation-thing into a complex-operation-thing (get five rolled dice).

+This means that if you have bug you'll only ever have to wonder: "Do I have a bug in generating a die-roll" **or** "Do I have a bug in accumulating multiple die-rolls."
+This approach makes for maintainable, readable, and good code.

 ## Resources